Please ensure Javascript is enabled for purposes of website accessibility Glutamine for Muscle Recovery - Advanced Molecular Labs

 A 2007 research review also concluded:

-“This review examines the effects of glutamine on exercise and demonstrates a lack of evidence for definitive positive ergogenic benefits as a result of glutamine supplementation.”
+“This review examines the effects of glutamine on exercise and demonstrates a lack of evidence for definitive positive ergogenic benefits from glutamine supplementation.”

 And, another 2008 review on glutamine supplements in athletes stated: